Categories

 Compliance costs are increasing annually due to the constant changes in the KYC and AML regulations which is vital to reduce the risk of financial crimes.
 According to a report, major financial institutions spend up to $500 million annually to stay compliant with KYC and AML regulations.
 Open banking can help in reducing compliance costs by streamlining the onboarding process by leveraging customer data to mitigate risks.
 The use cases of Open Banking can include retrieving information about the customer and the institution onboard.
 With open banking, the basic data such as name, DOB, country of residence, and address can be accessed easily.
 Without open banking APIs, a huge series of information won’t be available to banks such as a source of wealth, transactional data, and other sources of information.

-Although, open banking is a helping guide to the traditional banking compliance teams instead of a substitute for the compliance team.
-Many onboarding and AML decisions will keep relying on the judgment and risk factors of financial institutions.
+Although open banking is a helping guide to traditional banking compliance teams instead of a substitute for them, many onboarding and AML decisions will continue to rely on financial institutions’ judgment and risk factors.

 Open Banking and KYC